 The Stentrode is the world's only endovascular brain-computer interface, implanted via a minimally invasive catheter procedure through the jugular vein into the superior sagittal sinus — a large blood vessel running along the top of the brain.
 No open brain surgery is required.
-Once deployed, the self-expanding nitinol stent-electrode array conforms to the vessel wall adjacent to the motor cortex, recording local field potentials and action potentials through the vessel wall.
-Signals are transmitted subcutaneously to a chest-mounted Investigational Transmitter Device (ITD).
-The system received FDA Breakthrough Device Designation in 2020 and has been implanted in over 10 patients across the US and Australia.
+The self-expanding nitinol stent embedded with thin-film platinum-iridium electrodes records local field potentials and high-gamma activity through the vessel wall.
+Signals are transmitted to a subcutaneous chest-mounted transmitter.
+Median deployment time is 20 minutes.
+The COMMAND study demonstrated 100% accurate deployment with zero neurologic safety events across 6 patients over 12 months.
+Patients have demonstrated control of mouse cursors, Apple Vision Pro, Amazon Alexa, and iPads.

 FDA Breakthrough Device Designation provides more interactive communication with FDA during development and a priority review pathway.
 The device is still under investigation and not yet approved for commercial sale.